midtown-ai/glossary/glossary/c.md

  = to merge in [k-fold cross validation]?

- Cross-validation is a powerful preventative measure against overfitting.
+ Cross-validation is a powerful preventative measure against [overfitting].
 The idea is clever: Use your initial training data to generate multiple mini train-test splits.
-Use these splits to tune your model.
+Use these splits to tune your model (eg complexity).
 In standard k-fold cross-validation, we partition the data into k subsets, called folds.
 Then, we iteratively train the algorithm on k-1 folds while using the remaining fold as the test set (called the “holdout fold”).
-Cross-validation allows you to tune hyperparameters with only your original training set.
+Cross-validation allows you to tune [hyperparameters] with only your original training set.
 This allows you to keep your test set as a truly unseen dataset for selecting your final model.

  More at:
    * ...

- See also [C], [Dataset], [Development Subset], [Holdout Fold], [Resampling Method], [Testing Subset], [Training Subset]
+ See also [C], [Dataset], [Development Subset], [Holdout Fold], [Resampling Method], [Testing Subset], [Training Subset], [Validation Set]

 # Cruise Company